bodoni/opentype/README.md

 # OpenType [![Version][version-img]][version-url] [![Status][status-img]][status-url]

 The package provides a parser for OpenType fonts.
+You might be interested to have a look at a higher-level package called [`font`][font], which internally relies on this package.

 ## [Documentation][doc]